 Moussems – or ammougars – held in honour of saints or marabouts, are local and predominantly rural affairs, and form the main religious and social celebrations of the year for most Moroccans, along with Aïd es Seghir and Aïd el Kebir.

-The ostensible aim of the moussem is religious: to obtain blessing, or baraka, from the saint and/or to thank God for the harvest.
+The ostensible aim of the moussem is religious: to obtain the blessing, or baraka, from the saint and/or to thank God for the harvest.
 But the social and cultural dimensions are equally important.
-Moussems provide an opportunity for country people to escape the monotony of their hard working lives in several days of festivities, and they may provide the year’s single opportunity for friends or families from different villages to meet.
-Harvest and farming problems are discussed, as well as family matters – marriage in particular – as people get the chance to sing, dance, eat and pray together.
+Moussems provide an opportunity for country people to escape the monotony of their hard-working lives in several days of festivities, and they may provide the year’s single opportunity for friends or families from different villages to meet.

-Music and singing are always major components of a moussem and locals will often bring tape recorders to provide sounds for the rest of the year.
-Sufi brotherhoods have a big presence, and each bring their own distinct style of music, dancing and dress.
+Music and singing are always major components of a moussem and locals will often bring tape recorders to provide sounds.
+Sufi brotherhoods have a big presence, and each brings their own distinct style of music, dancing and dress.

 Moussems also operate as fairs, or markets, attracting people from a much wider area than the souk and giving a welcome injection of cash into the local economy, with traders and entertainers doing good business, and householders renting out rooms.

 Spiritual and therapeutic significance